godotengine/godot-website/collections/_article/status-of-opengl-renderer.md

 [Last year](https://godotengine.org/article/about-godot4-vulkan-gles3-and-gles2) we announced that we were planning on creating an OpenGL-based renderer to complement the current Vulkan-based renderers.
 At that time, we thought that we wouldn't have it ready until 4.1.
 However, we are now confident that we will be shipping 4.0 with an OpenGL-based renderer; it just won't be feature complete.

 As a reminder, an OpenGL-based renderer is still crucial so we can support older platforms, and Web export.
-There is a Vulkan-like web API called WebGPU in development, but it currently isn't widely supported yet, so WebGL remains the best option for targetting web games.
+There is a Vulkan-like web API called WebGPU in development, but it currently isn't widely supported yet, so WebGL remains the best option for targeting web games.

 At the time of writing this article, all planned 2D features and most basic 3D functionalities are now supported by the OpenGL 3 renderer.
 As it is much newer, the OpenGL 3 renderer hasn't been tested as widely as the Vulkan-based renderer.
 We expect it will have more bugs for the time being.